Sof1ane/twitter_activation_monitor/README.md

 # What to update in code ?

-Username : change it to the one you wanna monitor.
+Username : Change it to the one you wanna monitor.

 Bearer token : Change it to your twitter bearer token.
 Get it [here](https://developer.twitter.com/en/portal/dashboard) .

 Discord webhook : Change it to you discord webhook of the channel you want updates to appear.
-See tutorial [here](https://help.dashe.io/en/articles/2521940-how-to-create-a-discord-webhook-url)
+See tutorial [here](https://help.dashe.io/en/articles/2521940-how-to-create-a-discord-webhook-url) .

 # Whats next ?